Nike SWOT Analysis 2026: Strengths, Weaknesses, Opportunities & Threats [Updated]

 3. Running Category Momentum: 20%+ Growth

-The running category grew over 20% for the second consecutive quarter in Q2 FY2026.
+The running category grew over 20% for three consecutive quarters through Q3 FY2026.
 Products like Structure 26, Pegasus Premium, and Vomero 18 are resonating with runners, and the women-focused Air Superfly is gaining traction.
 Running is Nike's most credible performance category and the segment where On Running and Hoka first challenged Nike's dominance — winning here matters for the entire brand narrative.
+Compare with how Lululemon and Gymshark are competing in the adjacent athleisure segment.

 4. Brand Power and Scale